-- We also see that money laundering scenario with NFT include phishing and virus attacks, identity fraud, or forgery.
+- We also see that money laundering scenarios with NFT include phishing and virus attacks, identity fraud, or forgery.

 According to the table, the value sent from illegal addresses to NFT markets increased significantly in the third quarter of 2021, surpassing the $1 million cryptocurrency.
 The figure grew again in the fourth quarter, reaching nearly $1.4 million.
 In both quarters above, most activities came from fraud-related addresses that sent money to NFT marketplaces to make purchases.
 The most important value was that approximately $284,000 worth of cryptocurrencies were sent to NFT markets from addresses at risk of sanctions in the fourth quarter.